 Introduction to scipy.stats

-The scipy.stats module is one of the most powerful parts of SciPy.
+The scipy.stats module is one of the most powerful and versatile parts of SciPy.

-It provides tools for statistical analysis, including probability distributions, statistical tests, and summary statistics.
+It provides a full suite of tools for statistical analysis — including probability distributions, hypothesis testing, and summary statistics.

 Setting Up